 The good news is: with good management, these risks are significantly reduced.

-For more detailed information, go to Diabetes Australia - Gestational Diabetes
+For more detailed information, go to National Diabetes Services Scheme - Gestational Diabetes.

 High blood pressure

 Your blood pressure is checked regularly at the antenatal clinic.
 When blood pressure is very high, it can be a one-off occurrence, or it can be a sign of a more severe condition called pre-eclampsia.
 High blood pressure can affect your health and that of your growing baby.

 Is an illness which only occurs in pregnancy, and one of the most common pregnancy complications affecting as many as 10% of pregnancies.
 It occurs more often in first pregnancies.
 Occasionally, women who have suffered it once find that it recurs in one or more subsequent pregnancies, and rarely a woman who has not experienced it in earlier pregnancies may develop it in a subsequent pregnancy.

 Pre-eclampsia initially has no obvious symptoms and most women with the condition feel fine.
 That’s why regular antenatal checks are so important.
 Pre-eclampsia is a serious condition of pregnancy, usually characterised by high blood pressure, protein in the urine and swelling.

 Women can develop a severe itching of the skin later in pregnancy.
 It is important to see your midwife or doctor if your itch doesn’t clear up, or if no treatment helps, as this can be the sign of a potentially serious condition called obstetric cholestasis, where the liver is affected by pregnancy.
 Bile salts produced in the liver normally flow to your gut to aid with digestion, but in obstetric cholestasis, the bile salts build up in your body causing mainly severe itching and sometimes rash.
 Unfortunately there’s no cure for this during pregnancy but the symptoms will disappear after the baby is born.